NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_FLAG_SEND_WRITE_ZEROES`

-    The server SHOULD set this transmission flag to 1 if the `NBD_CMD_WRITE_ZEROES` request is supported.
+    This transmission flag exposes support for the `NBD_CMD_WRITE_ZEROES` command.
+See the section on transmission flags for the meaning of 'exposes support'.

 * `NBD_CMD_WRITE_ZEROES`

-    A write request with no payload.
-Length and offset define the location and amount of data to be zeroed.
+    A write request with no payload. *Offset* and *length* define the location and amount of data to be zeroed.

     The server MUST zero out the data on disk, and then send the reply